tegonal/minimalist/README.md

   instance `append` another `ArgsGenerator` to the tuple, replace one at a specific position, `glue` tuples together and more (see the documentation of [kbox](https://github.com/robstoll/kbox) regarding tuples).

+`combine` also provides an overload which takes a `transform` function so that you can turn it into something else than `Tuple2`.

 ### combineDependent

 In many cases you have dependencies between `ArgsGenerators`.
 Something like, you need two `Int` where the first